ec-jrc/lisflood-model/3_optLISFLOOD_lakes/index.md

 ## Preparation of input data

-The lake locations defined on a (nominal) map called '*lakes.map*'.
-It is important that all reservoirs are located on a channel pixel (you can verify this by displaying the reservoirs map on top of the channel map).
+The lake locations are defined on a (nominal) map called '*lakes.nc*'.
+It is important that all lakes are located on a channel pixel (you can verify this by displaying the lake map on top of the channel map).
 Also, since each lake receives its inflow from its upstream neighbouring channel pixel, you may want to check if each lake has any upstream channel pixels at all (if not, the lake will just gradually empty during a model run!).
 The lake characteristics are described by 4 tables.
 The following Table lists all required input:

 ***Table:***  *Input requirements lake routine.*